Default language.

 Using the AR System API for integration

-Typically, the AR System API is not linked directly into a third-party application.
-Instead, a separate program is created that interfaces with the AR System server using the AR System API on one side and with the third-party application using its native interface on the other side.
+Typically, the API is not linked directly into a third-party application.
+Instead, a separate program is created that interfaces with the using the API on one side and with the third-party application using its native interface on the other side.
 This interface program acts as a proxy between the two applications, functioning as a client to both sides.

 Using APIs to link applications